JeffersonLab/iguana/doc/testing.md

 > [!TIP]
 > - if you are testing on a _large_ data set, you may need to increase the timeout with the `-t` option
 >   and parallelize with the `-j` option

-> [!NOTE]
-> All of the available tests run on the Continuous Integration (CI), so if you are developing and you submit a pull
-> requests, you may rely on the CI logs to check if the tests were successful